 Colleges and universities value any kind of meaningful experience gained during holidays – this could be work experience (paid or unpaid), volunteer work, travel or cultural experiences, spending time with family and friends, or a combination of these things.
-What’s important is what the child learns; many universities really value interesting essays about seemingly more mundane experiences, e.g., working as a waitress.
+What’s important is what the child learns; many universities really value interesting essays about seemingly more mundane experiences – for example, working as a waitress.

 What is a summer programme and why enrol?

 Our advice is to enrol your child in a summer programme only if he or she is genuinely interested in the content of the course.
 There is no dotted-line between a university’s summer programme and their university admissions office; participation does not automatically increase your child’s chances.